geckooooo/absclock/README.md

 * `NSSSSS`: **Nanosecond.** 000000-999999.
 (1ms = 1M ns.)

 > [!NOTE]
 > Geological time is used here because (as far as I can tell) there is no better expression for timespans leading back to the Big Bang.
 (And even this only goes back to the formation of Earth, which leaves a multi-billion year gap.)
 However, other planets and satellites (like Mars, Venus, and the moon) have their own specific (incompatible) geological time systems.
-So this only works on Earth absent the implementation of consistent geological time primitives across multiple planets or moons.
+So this implementation of the Absolute Clock only works on Earth absent the implementation of consistent geological time primitives across multiple planets or moons.

 ### Notation Variations